-After 12 volt power is present. the Seakeeper screen will energize and a home screen will appear.
+After 12 volt DC power is present. the Seakeeper screen will energize and a home screen will appear.
 Here the ON/OFF touch screen button will appear grey (OFF).
-Once the button is pressed it will change to blue (ON) and menu button is used.
+Once the button is pressed it will change to a blue color (ON).

 When the menu button is pressed, a menu bar will appear or disappear at the screen bottom.
 The menu bar is used to navigate between pages.
 Refer to the Seakeeper operation manual for further information regarding the display, operation and understanding the alarm screens.